top of page

 tyrone.jpg

-My name is Tyrone Weaver I am a graduate student from Emporia State University.
-I played football for 4 years for the Hornets and won a championship in 2012.
+My name is Tyrone Weaver.
+I am a graduate student from Emporia State University.
+I played football for four years for the Hornets and won a championship in 2012.
 I have been a Mentor, Life Coach, Sports Coach, and teacher.
-I have taught Growing Into Manhood and Strengthening Families and now I’m a lead facilitator in the H180 program at Washington High School.
-My main goal and purpose in life is to Influence Greatness with our youth.
+I have taught Growing Into Manhood and Strengthening Families, and now I’m a lead facilitator in the H180 program.
+My main goal and purpose in life is to influence greatness in our youth.

 Bill McNeal